kpassoubady/bookbuilder/README.md

 # BookBuilder

 A standalone tool for building PDF books from markdown files.
-Works with any project - no hardcoded paths.

 ## Features